 - Be enrolled in a foreign language course

 - Be in good standing with regard to absence and discipline.

 - Maintain a minimum cumulative GPA of 4.0.
 One probationary semester below 4.0 is permitted.

 - Complete all of the courses required for an Indiana Core 40 with Academic Honors Diploma with a minimum of five Advanced Placement courses;

-- Study four years of Spanish, Latin or French (if available);
+- Study three years of Spanish, Latin or American Sign Language (if available)

 - Attain a composite score of no less than 1200 on the reading and math portion of the SAT exam or 27 on the ACT exam;